-This grant round provides at least \$18 million in funding drawn from a combination of fiscal year 2017 appropriations and 2014 Farm Bill funding.
+This grant round provides up to \$76 million in funding drawn from a combination of fiscal year 2021 appropriations, 2018 Farm Bill funding and pandemic aid funding.

 - Maximum award per project: planning grant, \$75,000; working capital grant, \$250,000

 - Maximum grant length:

 3 years.
 Work on project

 must begin within 90 days

 of award

 - Grant funds may not be used for repair, acquisition, or construction of a building or facility or to purchase, rent or install fixed equipment

 - Cash and/or in-kind matching funds are required (see "match" section)

 - USDA's Rural Business

 Cooperative Service

 administers the program

 and grant applications are

 first screened through

 each state's USDA Rural

 Development Office